| 2021 |

 | 2024 |

-AKIRIN2 acts as a multivalent scaffold protein for proteasome nuclear import: a wing helix in its disordered region stabilizes proteasome interactions; AKIRIN2 homodimers recruit importin IPO9, which facilitates binding of a second AKIRIN2 homodimer that recruits additional importins, amplifying nuclear localization signals for proteasome translocation.
-Inside the nucleus, RanGTP dissociates importins and AKIRIN2 is degraded by the proteasome in a ubiquitin-independent manner. |
+AKIRIN2 acts as a scaffold/adaptor protein that coordinates stepwise assembly of an importin cluster around the proteasome.
+A wing helix in a disordered region of AKIRIN2 stabilizes proteasome interactions.
+AKIRIN2 homodimers recruit importin IPO9, which facilitates binding of a second AKIRIN2 homodimer that recruits additional importins, creating a multivalent assembly that amplifies nuclear localization signals for efficient proteasome translocation.
+Inside the nucleus, RanGTP dissociates importins, and AKIRIN2 is degraded by the proteasome in a ubiquitin-independent manner. |

-Protein-wide saturation mutagenesis screens, cryo-EM, biochemical reconstitution, FACS- and microscopy-based genetic screens |
+Protein-wide saturation mutagenesis screens (FACS- and microscopy-based), cryo-EM, biochemical reconstitution |

 bioRxivpreprint |